tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 I glanced over at Freddy, who was adjusting the direction of the antenna.
 I was met with a brief hiss of static, and that was all.
 I nodded to Freddy and he switched frequencies on the radio.

 In the distance, thunder sounded.
 There was something metallic in the air, I could taste it on my tongue.
-The sky above was as blue as the plumage of a jay, but ahead were the portentous black clouds of a severe storm front, black as a raven.
+The sky above was as blue as the plumage of a jay, but ahead were the portentous black clouds of a severe stormfront, black as a raven.

 “Alpha Papa One Charlie Alpha Victor, Warren County, Mississippi.”
 The voice was tinny but clear.
 We held on.